Md-Saharan-Evan/NID-detection-from-Image-and-text-extraction/README.md

 NID-detection-from-Image-and-text-extraction
 This project performs(NID) detection from an image using YOLOv8 and extracts key information such as Name, NID Number, Date of Birth, and Address using OCR (Tesseract).

+Data preparation and preprocessing-
+--> Used open source Images
+--> Used cvat for data annotation and labeling
+--> used yolo format label for training

 1. Create a Virtual Environment python -m venv env